MenacingPerson/Multiplicative/README.md

 My custom modpack, meant to be played on Wynncraft, Hypixel, SMP/Vanilla Servers, and Singleplayer

-If you want a base for a modpack you are making, you can clone this repo and use it as a template to develop your modpack.
-The project config contain extra fields that I don't use, just for this.
-Thus, the only file you would need to change would be the config.json and README.md, and you would also need to remove all branding of `Multiplicative` from your pack.
+If you want a base for a modpack you're making, you can clone this repo and use it as a template to develop your modpack.
+The config.json file contain extra fields that I don't use exactly for this purpose.
+Thus, the only file you would need to change is the config.json, config folder and README.md.
+Also, you would need to remove all branding of `Multiplicative` from your pack.
 Feel free to credit me, though!

 # Mod list